10up/ElasticPress/readme.txt

 == Changelog ==

+= 3.2.1 =
+This is a bug fix version.

+* Fix Gutenberg breaking issue with Related Posts and image blocks.
+Props [adamsilverstein](https://github.com/adamsilverstein)

 = 3.2 =
 ElasticPress 3.2 is a feature release.
 We've added quite a few useful features including an index health page, the ability to control which sites are indexed in a network activated multisite setup, a related posts Gutenberg block, and more.